tales/sourceoftales/README.md

     cd mana
     # -u tell the mana client software to not download the game content,
     # but use the content as provided in the -d directory
-    # the last parameter is a path to a branding file, which can be
+    # The parameters --server and --port tells the mana client to directly
-    # omitted, but it pre-dials the connection to the localhost server.
+    # connect to the server we just setup.
-    src/mana -u -d ../lpc2012 docs/lpc2012.mana
+    src/mana -u -d ../lpc2012 --server=localhost --port 9601

 Now you should see the mana client started.